 Not to diminish, but this 74,8-meter-long baroque bridge built in 1737, does look like the little version of Prague’s Charles bridge.
 It consists of 7 arches, where the central one is 9,7 meter wide.
 The statues were a part of the bridge from 1744.
 However, don’t be mistaken, those we see today are not the originals, the restored originals are stored in castle’s lapidarium.
 Among the statues you may find archangel Gabriel – his statue with other angels serves as guardians.
 It total 20 statues of different saints.

 The castle has quite colorful history with many different families living in it.
-The first mention about the castle comes from XIII century.
+The first mention of the castle comes from XIII century.
 The oval stone tower is the only thing preserved from that time.
-Later on, castle went through metamorphosis.
+Later on, castle went through a metamorphosis.
 In XVI century Žerotín family rebuilt it to the spacious renaissance one.
 While in 1949 castle was opened to public.
-Finally in 2001 the castle was declared the National Cultural Monument.
+Finally, in 2001 the castle was declared a National Cultural Monument.

 You may either go by train – a direct link from Brno or by car using part of the highway 1.
 There’s a parking place at the top of the hill by the castle.
 We on the other hand, decided to park the car in the city center, so that we get a good hike up the hill and visit the town at the same time.
 We used the spacious parking at Penny market and walked by the river till we reached the bridge.